lewagon/dotfiles/02-OOP/01-Define-your-own-class/README.md

 Choose something from the real world you want to model.
 Restaurants, vehicles, users, games, recipes.. *It's your call !*

-Once chose, create a file in the `lib` directory which has the name of your object.
+Once chosen, create a file in the `lib` directory which has the name of your object.
 For instance, if you chose to model Restaurants, create the `restaurant.rb` file:

 ```bash